-- Physical abuse such as punching/kicking/biting/fighting/spitting including play fighting - Mental abuse such as high level swearing or aggressive language - Persistent or extreme bullying including cyber bullying - Persistent disruption, defiant misbehaviour/ not following adult instruction - Acting aggressively towards others - Intentionally causing damage such as damaging equipment or the premises - Persistent and serious level of non-cooperation - Persistent stealing or stealing an item of significant value - Behaving in a dangerous way that affects their own safety and the safety of others - Continued breach of school rules, or if allowing the pupil to remain in school would seriously harm the education or welfare of the child or others in the school.
+- Physical abuse such as punching/kicking/biting/fighting/spitting including play fighting - Mental abuse such as high level swearing or aggressive language - Bullying including cyber bullying - Persistent disruption, defiant misbehaviour/ not following adult instruction - Acting aggressively towards others - Intentionally causing damage such as damaging equipment or the premises - Persistent and serious level of non-cooperation - Stealing or stealing an item of significant value - Behaving in a dangerous way that affects their own safety and the safety of others - Continued breach of school rules, or if allowing the pupil to remain in school would seriously harm the education or welfare of the child or others in the school.

-High level negative Behaviour will be escalated to the team leader or Deputy/Headteacher.
+High level negative behaviour will be escalated to the Headteacher or Deputy.
 High level negative behaviours will result in a red card sanction.
+This sanction is administered by the Headteacher and means that the child will miss break and lunchtime.